amperity/dialog/README.md

 - `:file`

   An output which writes log messages to a local file.
 The output must contain a `:path` entry which specifies the location of the log file.
-The output will try to pre-create the parent directories of this file when it is initialized.
+Dialog will try to pre-create the parent directories of this file when it is initialized.

 - `:syslog`